Ethan-Staggs/Image-Getter/README.md

 # Image-Getter
-Simple app that retrieves images to from an api in mvvm
+Simple app that retrieves images from an api in mvvm

 ##